EBRD 2022: Food security in times of crisis

 The first two are external to food systems, conflict and climate, and those that are internal are low productively and inefficient supply chains that push up the cost of food, making a healthy diet unaffordable to lower income people.
 “High and persistent levels of inequality only make the situation worse,” says Krivanos.

 Since 2014-16 the levels of food insecirty have increased in the SEMED countries.
-In 2021 conflict was the primary driver with Egypt, Jordan and Lebanon, which also hold the most refugees from Syria.
+In 2021 conflict was the primary driver in Egypt, Jordan and Lebanon, which also hold the most refugees from Syria.
 Amongst refugees food insecurity can affect half (49%) of the population.

 “An unprecedented public, political and economic crisis unfolded in Lebanon in 2021, making it much more severe,” says Krivanos.